pydicom/pydicom/doc/tutorials/waveforms.rst

     ...     source.CodingSchemeVersion = "1.0"
     ...     source.CodeMeaning = curve_type

+Interleave the waveform samples, convert to bytes and set the *Waveform Data*.
+Since the dataset's transfer syntax is little endian, if you're working on a big endian system you'll need to perform the necessary conversion.
+You can determine the endianness of your system with ``import sys;
+print(sys.byteorder)``.

-Interleave the waveforms, add it to the *Waveform Data* and set the corresponding *Waveform Bits Allocated* and *Waveform Sample Interpretation* to match our data representation type:
+We also set our corresponding *Waveform Bits Allocated* and *Waveform Sample Interpretation* element values to match our data representation type:

 .. code-block:: python